Hokkaido Shinkansen: History

 In the early 1970s, two other Shinkansen routes were proposed for Hokkaido: Sapporo – Asahikawa (Hokkaido Shinkansen extension) and Oshamambe – Muroran – Sapporo (Hokkaido South Route).
 There were also further unofficial plans to connect to Abashiri, Kushiro and Nayoro/Wakkanai.
 These plans have been indefinitely shelved.

+Hokkaido along with Shikoku was, prior to the opening of the line, the only of the four main islands of Japan without a Shinkansen connection.
+Similarly, JR Hokkaido and JR Shikoku along with JR Freight are the only parts of JR Group that haven't been privatized yet.
+In 2024 the air route between Sapporo and Tokyo was the second busiest in the world by passenger numbers.
+A faster train connection would shift some of those passengers from air to rail as happened when other Shinkansen services were inaugurated.

 On 1 November 2014, a ceremony was held at Kikonai Station to mark the completion of track-laying for the line between Shin-Aomori and Shin-Hakodate-Hokuto.
 Test-running on the Hokkaido Shinkansen tracks within Hokkaido commenced from 1 December 2014, initially at low speeds, with the speed raised to the maximum of 260 km/h later that month.
 Test-running was extended through the Seikan Tunnel to Oku-Tsugaru-Imabetsu in December 2014.
 Test-running south of Oku-Tsugaru-Imabetsu commenced on 21 April 2015, with the first train reaching Shin-Aomori Station from the north in the early hours of 24 May.